AVAILABLE APPOINTMENTS

 Classical Massage Zurich

-If you are not sure which treatment to book, choose the classic massage.
-You can then discuss your desired massage goal with your therapist at the beginning of your appointment.
+If you are not sure which treatment to book, simply choose the classic massage.
+You can then discuss with your therapist at the beginning of your appointment what your desired goal of the massage is.

 AVAILABLE THERAPISTS